 Lastly, if you don't get a response, please don't take it personally, it simply means I either didn't get around to it yet, didn't have the time due to a heavy question day (I only have time to answer a fraction of the emails I receive), you gave me an incorrect e-mail address (that happens a lot), or perhaps the question was out of my comfort zone.

-Do I accept phone calls?
-Nope!
+Short Answer - Nope!
 Why?
-I get thousand's of visitors a day to my site and can't even keep up with the email load - imagine the implications if I started a phone tech help service - that's what the hobby shops or tech help services from the manufacturers are there for, not me...
+I get thousand's of visitors a day to my site and can't even keep up with the email load - imagine the implications if I started a phone/tech help service - that's what the hobby shops or tech help services from the manufacturers are there for, not me...

 I respect your privacy and will never share your e-mail address with anyone else.